beroukhim-lab/ascets/README.md

 	- See sample data for an example file
 - Chromosome arm genomic coordinates
 	- We supply an example file in the repository for hg19 (original data from [UCSC](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz)), but other coordinates can be supplied in the same format such as cytoband coordinates (also provided for hg19)
+  - Ensure the columns "arm", "chrom", "start", and "end" are present if supplying your own file.
+"Arm" can be used to represent the name of any range of bases (ex. chr 9, 9p, 9p21, etc).
 - Minimum arm breadth of coverage (BOC) to make a call (range 0.0 - 1.0)
 	- Optional, defaults to 0.5
 	- Specify 0.0 to allow any BOC